haxiomic/dts2hx/ROADMAP.md

 - Review `export declare` in @actions/core
 - node_modules/@actions -> atactions

+- Three.hx could have type aliases, or not be generated since it's empty

 - getDoc should account for the relevant declaration – see `node/fs/ReadFile.hx`, doc is duplicated